radavis/ubuntu-for-development/src/terminal.md

 OSH_THEME="powerline"
 ```

-## Optionally, create a shortcut to open `gnome-terminal` in full screen mode
+## Create a shortcut to open `gnome-terminal` in full screen mode

-This is a configuration setting that's useful on a laptop.
+This configuration setting is useful on a laptop.

 1. Press Super, type 'keyboard' or 'keyboard shortcuts', press Enter
 2. Add a new Custom Shortcut.